The Hidden Dangers Of Mould

 - 2 min read

-All mould varieties—at certain levels—can cause allergic reactions and be potentially dangerous to your health.
+All mould varieties - at certain levels and in certain people - can cause allergic reactions and be potentially dangerous to your health.

 You’ve likely heard the terms “black mould” and “toxic mould.”
 These refer to moulds that may produce mycotoxins, harmful substances that can affect nearly every system in the body.
 Mould commonly thrives in areas of the home where moisture is high, such as bathrooms, under sinks, or anywhere with poor ventilation.